Ask Chef Dennis

 You can even swap out the mashed potatoes for mashed sweet potatoes.

-Do I have to use Peas and Carrots in Cottage Pie?
+Do I have to use Peas and Carrots?

 No, you don’t.
 My wife hates both of those vegetables, so when I make it for home, I usually leave out the peas (she has to deal with the carrots) and add mushrooms and sometimes cooked chopped spinach or broccoli rabe to the mixture.
 Corn is also an excellent addition.